punAnish/punAnish/README.md

 ## 👨‍💻 Software Projects 👨‍💻

 ### Full Stack Web Application
 - **[Fitness-First](https://github.com/kiranpok/Fitness_First_Merged)**: A comprehensive web application built using the MERN stack (MongoDB, Express, React, Node.js).
-This project includes localization features and has been successfully deployed using Docker, following DevOps practices.
+This project includes localization features ti accomodate diverse users and has been successfully deployed using Docker, following DevOps practices.

 - **[Barbershop](https://github.com/punAnish/barbershop)**: A full-featured barbershop management application developed with the MERN stack.
-This project focuses on providing a seamless user experience and efficient service management.
+This project focuses on providing a seamless user experience and efficient service management, allowing customers to book appointments, view services and manage their profiles.

 ### Android Mobile Application